Azure/azure-signalr/samples/ChatSample/ChatSample.Net70/README.md

 #### Using client results in a Hub method

 1. Browse to the site with your favorite browser and it will connect with the SignalR Javascript client.
-2. Open multiple tabs for multiple client connections
-3. Grab an ID from the connected connections and paste it in the ID text box
+2. It creates 2 clients by default.
+Grab an ID from the connected connections and paste it in the ID text box.
-4. Press 'Get Message' to invoke a Hub method which will ask the specified ID for a result
+3. Press 'Get Message' to invoke a Hub method which will ask the specified ID for a result.
-5. Go to the browser tab for the chosen ID and write a message in the Message text box
+4. Go to the browser tab for the chosen ID and write a message in the Message text box.
-6. Press 'Send Message' to return the message to the server which will return it to the original client that asked for a result
+5. Press 'Send Message' to return the message to the server which will return it to the original client that asked for a result

 #### Multiple server cases